 4. Health and safety

-Workplace accidents and occupational diseases
+Occupational accidents and diseases

 Physically demanding work

-Sanitary facilities, food and housing
+Sanitary facilities, food and accommodation

 5. Environmental protection